-School of Management students can also visit the MIRC induction module on Canvas to become more familiar with the online resources we have and how to use them.
+School of Management students can also visit the SOM Library induction module on Canvas to become more familiar with the online resources we have and how to use them.

 During your induction week you will be invited to attend Library sessions where you will be introduced to our services and the resources you can access.
-You will also meet your Information Specialist who will teach you the skills you will need through your research journey.
+You will also meet your Research Librarian who will teach you the skills you will need through your research journey.

 We also provide regular research support webinars, and a range of online courses in RDM, study skills and setting up an ORCID.

 We recommend that you request a personalised induction session with your Librarian.
 At this session, we can find out more about your specific research needs, show you the most appropriate resources to use and explain more about how we can help you with publishing your research, research data management and skills training.

 Here we highlight the five most recent posts for new students.
 You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate.
 Also, each library has differences in services and procedures so check your library is tagged in a post to be sure that it is relevant to you.